 Employers’ liability insurance – who needs it?

 Mention has been made of the possibility of your running a specialist agency in which you employ others.

 As far as those employees are concerned, you have a particular responsibility for ensuring that their working environment and the jobs you ask them to do remain safe – that they suffer neither personal injury at work nor contract an illness or other medical condition as a result of their employment.

 It may take a number of years for some of those illnesses and conditions to manifest themselves, but as their employer, you may still be held liable and ordered to pay a substantial amount in compensation.

-In order to protect the rights of employees in claiming any such damages, the law requires that, from the moment employment begins, you to hold a minimum of £5 million employers’ liability insurance – on pain of a £2,500 fine for every day that you fail to have that cover.
+In order to protect the rights of employees in claiming any such damages, the law requires that you hold a minimum of £5 million employers’ liability insurance – or risk a £2,500 fine for every day that you fail to have that cover.

 Although the legal minimum is £5 million, here at constructaquote we go that extra mile by ensuring that cover of up to £10 million is included as a standard feature of our policies.